modin-project/modin/examples/tutorial/jupyter/execution/pandas_on_ray/cluster/exercise_5.md

 In this exercise, we provide the `exercise_5.py` script, which read the data from the CSV file and executed some pandas Dataframe function such as count, groupby and applymap.
 As a result of the script, you will see the size of the file being read and the execution time of each function.

+**Note**: Some Dataframe functions are executed asynchronously, so to correctly measure execution time we need to wait for the execution result.
+We use the special `execute` function for this, but you should not use this function as it will slow down your script.

 You can submit this script to the existing remote cluster by running the following command.